nrfconnect/sdk-nrf/samples/bluetooth/direct_test_mode/README.rst

 After programming the sample to your development kit, you can test it in the three following ways.

 .. note::
-   For the nRF5340 development kit, see :ref:`logging_cpunet` for information on how to make the PC terminal work with the network core.
+   For the |nRF5340DKnoref|, see :ref:`logging_cpunet` for information about the COM terminals on which the logging output is available.

 .. _direct_test_mode_testing_anritsu: